corentindautreme/corentindautreme.github.io/_posts/2024-12-09-Revisiting-Lys-A-Eurovision-Flavored-Social-Media-Bot.md

 <!--more-->

-### Where the grass is greener
+### Where the grass is greener... and the sky bluer

 With Twitter losing its grace in favor of spawn-off Bluesky and, <span class="tooltip-toggle" aria-label="Months after Melon Husk bought the platform and turned it into an absolute shitshow, driving advertisers to run off as, apparently, being shown next to literal n*zis isn't a great look">a few months later</span>, [totally-not-trying-to-replace-failing-X-formerly-Twitter](https://www.threads.net/@mosseri/post/CuZ3LjhNl0m) Threads, a platform<span class="tooltip-toggle" aria-label="See, totally not a replacer">hastily put together by Meta to fill what was more and more shaping to become a void in the World Wide Web</span>, it became relevant, and a fun challenge, to deploy Lys to more platforms.
 Threads, with its (now fullfilled) ambition to <span class="tooltip-toggle" aria-label="Anytime now in the EU I'm sure">open up to the Fediverse</span>, was particularly interesting to the goal of making the bot more available to a fleeing Eurovision Twitter community - sadly, it took a whole year of waiting for the team at Meta to finally open up a basic API.

-I started with Bluesky, no only as I had gotten an invite code from a uni friend in the summer of 2023, but also because it was the <span class="tooltip-toggle" aria-label="Oh don't give me that look, Mastodon is a complicated hot mess alright">only</span> platform to 1) be actually accessible to us UE peasants (\*) and 2) come with an API.
+I started with Bluesky, not only as I had gotten an invite code from a uni friend in the summer of 2023, but also because it was the <span class="tooltip-toggle" aria-label="Oh don't give me that look, Mastodon is a complicated hot mess alright">only</span> platform to 1) be actually accessible to us UE peasants (\*) and 2) come with an API.

 (\*) _I posted this banger of a... thread before Meta aggressively cut off access to the backend from the EU and COME ON how did it get so few likes??_